As the Title Page states, the purpose of the Book of Mormon

-I think these are important overview excerpts from the Introduction:
+I think these are important overview excerpts from the

 The Book of Mormon is a volume of holy scripture comparable to the Bible.
 It is a record of God’s dealings with the ancient inhabitants of the Americas and contains the fullness of the everlasting gospel.